iraklisspyrou/pinns-tise-3d-woods-saxon-inverse/README.md

 more accurate than least squares.

 The standard deviations produced by ParamNet are model-derived output spreads and qualitative indicators of concentration or parameter stiffness.
-They are not calibrated Bayesian credible intervals.

 ### Representative spectra